Jonas Wood: Themes

 Jonas Wood's paintings, drawings, and prints can be described as a myriad of genres, such as domestic interiors, landscapes, still-life and sports scenes.
-Translating the three-dimensional world around him into flat color and line, he confounds expectations of scale and vantage point that reflect an instantly recognizable vision of the contemporary world.
+Translating the three-dimensional world around him into flat color and line, he confounds expectations of scale and vantage point that reflect visions of the contemporary world.

 In an Architectural Digest story by Rebecca Bates, Wood claimed to paint to create new memories of his former residences: "I'm interested in exploring the spaces that I’ve inhabited and the psychological impact they've had on me and my memories of them,...And then I can create a new memory of that space."
 The result is the perception that his work is very sincere.

 Style

 Wood's style is described as multidimensional.
 In T, he was described as working "With one foot in Modernist cool and the other in vibrant Pop Art".
 Similarly, Artspace describes his work as if he works "With one foot rooted in Analytic Cubism and the other in Contemporary Pop art".
 In The Huffington Post Wood is described in reminiscence of classic masters: "Although Wood pays homage to Van Gogh along with other abstract colorists like Matisse, Picasso and Keith Haring, his works are decidedly modern...
 Both steeped in tradition yet completely fresh, Wood captures the impossible sharpness of modernity with the familiar feelings of home."
 Roberta Smith of The New York Times notes that "his works negotiate an uneasy truce among the abstract, the representational, the photographic and the just plain weird."

 Smith compares his work to those of Daniel Heidkamp.
 In another story about Wood, Smith noted that as a painter who paints his own life, his art bears similarity to Édouard Vuillard, Henri Matisse, Alex Katz and David Hockney.